Skip to main content

 }

-Note that, due to the native factory integration, Joist is smart enough that if you create the graph "bottom up" and call newBook(), it will be smart enough to know that newAuthor should not create a 2nd book:
+Note that with this default books/children value, if you create the graph "bottom up" by calling newBook(), it will be smart enough to know that newAuthor should not create a 2nd book:

 const b = newBook(em);